 During the Covid health crisis, many donors got involved in public utility organizations.
 Three initiatives have thus emerged under the umbrella of Swiss Philanthropy Foundation, spurred on by partner institutions and organizations, in particular the World Health Organization and the Verbier Festival Foundation.
 Swiss Philanthropy Foundation has also taken a temporary action to support organizations benefiting from its thematic funds.

-In the current context and in the face of this global health crisis, the WHO launched in March 2020 the first and only common fund for individuals, companies and organizations to directly contribute to the global response to COVID-19: COVID-19 Solidarity Response Fund.
+In the ccontext of the global health crisis, the WHO launched in March 2020 the first and only common fund for individuals, companies and organizations to directly contribute to the global response to COVID-19: COVID-19 Solidarity Response Fund.

 In order to expand the global network of donors, WHO has partnered with Swiss Philanthropy Foundation and the United Nations Foundation.
-These two public utility foundations are in charge of collecting donations, which are then used by WHO and its partners to help countries according to the COVID-19 Strategic Preparedness and Response Plan (2019-2020) and its updated version for 2021-2022.
+These two public utility foundations were in charge of collecting donations, which are then used by WHO and its partners to help countries according to the COVID-19 Strategic Preparedness and Response Plan (2019-2020) and its updated version for 2021-2022.

 In the press :

 An emergency relief fund has been created by the Verbier Festival to provide support to Verbier Festival Academy alumni – soloists, chamber players and orchestral musicians, singers and conductors who are facing loss of revenue due to the COVID-19 pandemic.

 The fund is hosted and administered by Swiss Philanthropy Foundation.